Low-complexity method for hybrid MPC with local guarantees: Numerical results

 \section{Numerical results}

 We consider two numerical examples and compare our method with an MIP reformulation based on disjunctions \cite[Section~5]{vielma2015}, solved using CPLEX, Gurobi and MOSEK.
 We used YALMIP \cite{lofberg2004} as optimization interface.
+To ensure a fair comparison with the MIP solvers, we have used the \emph{absolute MIP gap} tolerance $\Delta_{\rm gap}$, which can be specified for all three used solvers CPLEX, Gurobi and MOSEK.
+The tolerance $\Delta_{\rm gap}$ allows the solver to terminate as soon a solution with objective $p$ is found that can be certified to be at most $\Delta_{\rm gap}$ from the optimal objective $p^\star$, i.e., $p + \Delta_{\rm gap} \leq p^\star$.
+For each optimization problem that is solved as part of Section~5 we perform the following steps to determine a meaningful gap: \begin{enumerate*}[label=\arabic*)] \item Solve the problem with the proposed method, yielding a suboptimal solution $\loc{z}$ with objective value $\loc{p}$; \item solve the problem to global optimality by warm-starting the MIP solver using $\loc{z}$.
+This yields the optimal objective value $\opt{p}$; \item set the absolute MIP gap tolerance of the MIP solver to $\Delta_{\rm gap} := \loc{p}-\opt{p}$ and re-solve the MIP problem without warm-starting. \end{enumerate*} In all instances where a global solver is used in this section, we have set the absolute MIP gap tolerance as described above.
 We further compare to an efficient implementation of non-convex ADMM, similar to \cite{takapoui2017}, where the splitting \eqref{prob:ConsensusProblem} was used.
 Efficient C-code for the proposed method and ADMM was generated automatically using the developed code generation tool \cite{autolim}, integrating explicit solutions of the individual convex projections using MPT3 \cite{herceg2013b}.
 For \refexa{exa:bemporad} the resulting binaries are less than $\unit[75]{kB}$.
 For \refexa{exa:racecars} they are $\unit[490]{kB}$ for prediction horizon $N=10$ and $\unit[550]{kB}$ for $N=20$.
 The binaries for ADMM are of comparable size.
 In contrast, the executables for the MIP solvers are in the range of $10$ to $\unit[20]{MB}$.
-The reported timings are obtained on an Intel Core i7 processor \emph{using a single core} running at 2.8~GHz.
+The reported timings are obtained on an Intel Core i7 processor \emph{using a single core} running at \unit[2.8]{GHz} with \unit[8]{GB} of RAM.
 No warm-starting or re-starting is used and we always start with the initial iterate $s_0 = 0$ ($y_0 = \lambda_0 = 0$ for ADMM).
 We have used step size parameter $\gamma=0.5$ and consensus tolerance $\epsilon_{\rm tol} = 10^{-3}$.
 The same tolerance was also used for the termination criterion of ADMM, according to \cite{boyd2011}, as absolute, primal and dual residual tolerance.
 Both examples are instances of \refprob{prob:MPCProblem}.
 They therefore satisfy \refass{ass:nondeg} for almost any linear cost term, according to \refcor{cor:nondegmpc}.
 Furthermore, Assumption~\refass{ass:Z} was verified to hold for both examples using \refalg{alg:assZCheck} in \refapp{app:assCheck}.
+In fact, for Example~5.1, Assumption~(A3) was verified analytically, whereas for Example~5.2 Assumption~(A3) was verified computationally in one hour and $18$ minutes via an implementation of Algorithm~3 in MATLAB.
+The implementation was not optimized for speed and it is likely that the computation times could be improved substantially with a more efficient implementation.